 BCHSJS brings our values of making a difference in the world to life for our students.
 Whether it’s collecting food for the needy or working on a holiday gift drive, we offer a variety of ways for students to give back and to fulfill community service obligations for their secular high schools.
 One notable program is our Jewish Volunteer Corp.
 This year-long service-learning class provides the opportunity to volunteer with a group of senior citizens.
-Approximately half of the class sessions take place (transportation provided) at the Daughters of Miriam/The Gallen Institute senior care facility in Clifton.
-There, students build relationships with residents, learn their life histories and document them in written and visual formats.
+Approximately one-third of the class sessions take place (transportation provided) at the Daughters of Miriam/The Gallen Institute senior care facility in Clifton.
+There, students build relationships with residents and learn their life histories.

 We encourage parents and their children to participate in the following activities during 2017/18:

 - Jewish Volunteer Corps – Participate in this year-long service learning class, and have the opportunity to be actively involved in volunteering with a group of seniors.
 Approximately one-third of the class sessions will take place (during class hours – transportation provided) at the Daughters of Miriam facility.
 Build relationships with a group of seniors, learn their Jewish histories, and document them in engaging videos.
 This class is for those who want to make a difference for the young at heart and build a bridge to the generations that came before us.